-In 2015 and 2016, the three largest donors, giving over $1 million USD each, were US millionaire Adrienne Arsht (executive vice chair), Lebanese billionaire Bahaa Hariri (estranged brother of Lebanese Prime Minister Saad Hariri), and the United Arab Emirates.
+In 2015 and 2016, the three largest donors, giving over $1 million USD each, were US millionaire Adrienne Arsht (executive vice-chair), Lebanese billionaire Bahaa Hariri (estranged brother of former Lebanese Prime Minister Saad Hariri), and the United Arab Emirates.
 The full list of financial sponsors includes many military, financial, and corporate concerns.

 The leading donors in 2018 were Facebook and the British government.